 LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5

 Classroom Level interventions Level 1 Interventions may also be appropriate.
 Level 1-2 Interventions may also be appropriate.
 Level 1-3 Interventions may also be appropriate.
 Level 1-4 Interventions may also be appropriate.

 If these interventions are successful, referral to the school administrator may not be necessary.
 In some cases, referral to the school administrator may be necessary RAP referral required RAP referral required.
 RAP referral required.

-Increased ratio of

-Opportunities for positive to negative Behavior Support

-Movement acknowledgements Plan (BSP)

-Proximity Control

-Parent/guardian

-notification

-Teacher conference

-with student

-Restorative

-Conversation/circle, if

-appropriate

-Refocus Area/Cool

-Down Area in

-Classroom

 Peer Buddy

-Longer Transition
+Longer Transition Time

-Time